knative/docs/docs/versioned/serving/setting-up-custom-ingress-gateway.md

 function: how-to
 ---

-# Configuring the ingress gateway
+# Configure Istio's ingress gateway

 Knative uses a shared ingress Gateway to serve all incoming traffic within Knative service mesh, which is the `knative-ingress-gateway` Gateway under